Anna’s Recipe Box

 That’s right, get your hands dirty, get all that yucky film that’s under the skin off, remove as much fat as possible (don’t worry, you’ll have plenty for the chicken to be moist), and remove any remaining feathers that are still on the chicken.

-4. Put the chicken skin back on (remember you “peeled” the skin back in step 2).
+3. Put the chicken skin back on (remember you “peeled” the skin back in step 2) and sprinkle the seasoning on top of the skin, very liberally.
+Salt to taste (the McCormic seasoning doesn’t have enough salt, if any).

-7. LET SIT FOR AT LEAST 2 HOURS.
-It’s better if you let it sit overnight.
+4. LET MARINATE FOR AT LEAST 2 HOURS.
+It’s better if you let it marinate overnight.

 Still raw but seasoned well